brycewray/hugo-site/content/posts/2023/05/better-code-image-processing-hugo-render-hook-edition/index.md

 }
 ```

 I like this alternative so much that I've switched to it, away from the shortcode, for nearly all of the site's images --- essentially, all but the very few which need any of the extra settings allowed by the shortcode.
-Thus, I'll close by inserting a photo of *our* family's cat, via the following Markdown:
+Thus, I'll close by inserting a captioned photo of *our* family's cat, via the following Markdown:

 ```md
 ![Photo of a cat named Shakespeare sitting on a window sill](my-pet-cat_3264x2448.jpg "Here’s our cat, Shakespeare, sitting on a window sill.")